alex-piccione/learning.Docker/examples/nginx api devops/api service/README.md

 ## Setup

 _config.js_ read configuration from a secret file stored on local machine.
-It has the structure of _api-secrets.example.json_.
+It has the same structure of _api-secrets.example.json_.

 ## API endpoints